Why is direct sourcing talent not bigger than it already is

 It begs the question then, why isn’t every business tapping into the direct sourcing opportunity?
 In the spirit of a balanced debate, it’s likely that—at some point—all businesses WILL be using direct sourcing to find and hire they talent they need.
 But like any tech-driven innovation, for any medium to large business enterprise, it will take time to rewire attitudes, behaviors, buying procedures, etc. and win over the hearts and minds needed to gain sponsorship of a new way of working.

-That said, if you want to get ahead of the curve, there’s never been a better time to consider Direct Sourcing for your business.
+That said, if you want to get ahead of the curve, there’s never been a better time to consider direct sourcing talent for your business.

 WHAT YOU WILL NEED